Consumers for a Better Grid is a watchdog holding grid operators accountable to consumers, states, and a clean, affordable energy future.

 Our Team and Valued Partners

-Clara Summers is Consumers for a Better Grid’s Campaign Manager.
-She comes to the position from the National Caucus of Environmental Legislators, where she organized state legislators to engage with PJM.
+Clara Summers is Consumers for a Better Grid’s Campaign Director.
+She came to the position from the National Caucus of Environmental Legislators, where she organized state legislators to engage with PJM.
 Clara has also held previous roles at Earthjustice, the Fulbright Program/American Indonesian Exchange Foundation, and Interfaith Power & Light (MD.DC.NoVA).
-She is based in the greater DC area and joined the Illinois CUB team in July 2023.
-When not deep in the weeds of energy policy, she enjoys Irish dance, hammered dulcimer, and anything to do with koalas.
+Clara has a Bachelor’s degree from the University of Washington, a Master’s degree and Graduate Certificate from American University, and a Graduate Certificate in Public Utility Regulation and Economics from New Mexico State University.
+She is based in the greater DC area and joined the Illinois CUB team in 2023.
+When not deep in the weeds of energy policy, she enjoys the performing arts and anything to do with koalas.
 Clara can be reached at csummers@citizensutilityboard.org

 The Citizens Utility Board (CUB) of Illinois is Illinois’ leading nonprofit utility watchdog group.
 Created by the Illinois Legislature, CUB opened its doors in 1984 to represent the interests of residential and small-business utility customers.
 Since then, CUB has saved consumers more than $20 billion by helping to block rate hikes and secure refunds.